michaelyinopen/control-flow-practise/README.md

 - Transaction date time
 - Warranty amount ($)

+All unique products, now a warranty case only has one order,\
+and each order only has one product

 ### Warranty service
 - Create warranty case
 - Verify/ Ask for estimate/ Check for update/ Query/ Call/ Make updates